iriskimm/python-ml-workspace/README.md

 ---

 I have built a [Movie Recommendation System](https://github.com/iriskimm/movie-recommendation) to apply the machine learning knowledge I gained here.
-This ML model recommends a movie to the user based on Demographic Filtering, Content Based Filtering, and Collaborative Filtering.
+This ML model recommends a list of movies to the user based on Demographic Filtering, Content Based Filtering, and Collaborative Filtering.